Ndume

-Ndume is a male western lowland gorilla known for having learned a limited amount of a modified version of American Sign Language (ASL) and for being at the center of lawsuit over his custody between the Cincinnati Zoo and the Gorilla Foundation.
-Ndume has lived most of his life at the Gorilla Foundation's sanctuary at Woodside, California, but has also lived at the Cincinnati Zoo and the Brookfield Zoo.
-Following a lawsuit, which raged on for months, Ndume was transferred back to the Cincinnati Zoo from the Gorilla Foundation on June 14, 2019.
+Ndume "En-doo-may" (born October 10, 1981) is a male western lowland gorilla known for having learned a number of signs adapted from American Sign Language (ASL) and for being at the center of a lawsuit over his custody between the Cincinnati Zoo and the Gorilla Foundation.
+Ndume has lived most of his life at the Gorilla Foundation in Woodside, California, but has also lived at the Cincinnati Zoo and the Brookfield Zoo.
+Following a lawsuit, Ndume was transferred back to the Cincinnati Zoo from the Gorilla Foundation on June 14, 2019.

 Early life

 Ndume was born at the Cincinnati Zoo in 1981 to his father, Ramses and mother, Rosie.
 Ramses currently lives at the Fort Worth Zoo and Rosie lived to be 43.
 Ndume also has an aunt Samantha who lived to be 50 and an aunt Gigi who lived to be 47.
 As a young gorilla, Ndume was playful and highly social.
 Ndume grew up with three or four gorilla peers.
 At the age of 3, Ndume began to be cared for by Ron Evans, who was 17 at the time, and is currently the Curator of Primates at the Cincinnati Zoo.

 Ndume was transferred to the Brookfield Zoo when he was seven.
 There he fathered three children, including Baraka, Mtu Chuma and Zuza.
 At the age of 10, Ndume was transferred to the Gorilla Foundation to live with Michael and to serve as a potential mate to Koko.